-To date, our team has had the honour of raising $127,000 (all funds in $Cdn.) to fund the construction of 15 water wells…providing fresh life changing water for 15,000 people.
+To date, our team has raised $127,000 to fund the construction of 15 water wells…providing fresh life changing water for 15,000 people in Africa.
+We are fortunate to have received much media coverage, including having been profiled twice in the Globe and Mail Report on Business (2018, and 2015), and on radio.
+Our sponsors and donors include private family foundations and some of Canada’s biggest companies.
 We’re at it again, and are proud to launch the “Matumaini” Campaign… Matumaini means HOPE in Swahili, and that’s what we aim to provide…..Hope for 20,000 Africans, with a new goal of funding 20 new water wells by 2023.
 Please join Team Matumaini, and help any way you can.
 All our funds go to support the Global Aid Network’s Water for Life Initiative (See About Global Aid Network below for link).

 By way of quick background, our team comprises over 30 volunteering Canadians and many sponsors and donors.
 Following the past two successful campaigns, “Aqua” in 2018 (10 wells funded), and “Change the World” in 2015 (5 wells funded), our group is at it again.
 We’ve recorded two record albums named after our campaigns, and our third record album, entitled “Matumaini” is in the works, ready by 2023 (see album cover, shown both at the top and bottom of this site).
 But, we are starting our fundraising campaign now.